AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-10-use-rems-for-font-size/index.md

 ### Responsive Font Sizing with `rem`

 By contrast, `rem` (which stands for "**root em**") always references the root font size of the document as its single source of truth.
-Assuming that the root font size is `16px` (as is the case in all modern browsers), we get the following values:
+Assuming that the root font size is `16px` (as is the case in all modern browsers before user preferences are applied), we get the following values:

 - `1rem = 16px`
 - `1.5rem = 24px`